-Livestock are permitted to graze during the summer months and gather activities could result in direct short-term impacts by disturbing and dispersing the livestock present.
+Livestock are permitted to graze within the Swasey HMA and gather activities could result in direct short-term impacts by disturbing and dispersing the livestock present.
 Reduced competition between livestock and wild horses for the available forage and water would also result.
 Indirect impacts would include an increase in the quality and quantity of the available forage in the short-term.
-Over the longer-term, improved vegetation resources would lead to a TNEB.
+Over the longer-term, improved vegetation resources would lead to a thriving natural ecological condition.